Grants, Scholarships, and Fellowships

 David A. Kronick Traveling Fellowship: Covers the expenses involved in traveling for the purpose of studying a specific aspect of health information management.

-Donald A. B. Lindberg Research Fellowship (deadline is November 15): Funds research linking the information services provided by librarians to improved health care and awarded to a qualified health professional, researcher, educator, administrator, or librarian.
+Donald A. B. Lindberg Research Fellowship: Funds research linking the information services provided by librarians to improved health care and awarded to a qualified health professional, researcher, educator, administrator, or librarian.

 MLA Research, Development, and Demonstration Project Grant: Provides support for projects that will promote excellence in the field of health sciences librarianship and information sciences.

-MLA Librarians without Borders®/ Elsevier Foundation/ Research4Life Grants: Supports training activities that promote the use of scientific research resources in emerging and low income countries.
+MLA Librarians without Borders®/ Elsevier Foundation/ Research4Life Grants: Supported training activities which promoted the use of scientific research resources in emerging and low-income countries.

 Librarians without Borders® Ursula Poland International Scholarship: Assists in educating and training a US or Canadian health sciences librarian for an international health sciences library project.